siva-ganesh-guduru/siva-ganesh-guduru/README.md

 - 👋 Hi, I’m @siva-ganesh-guduru
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in ...Testinf
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...Software Testing Course
 - 📫 How to reach me through mail... sivaganeshguduru@gmail.com
 <!---
 siva-ganesh-guduru/siva-ganesh-guduru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.